 The following guide is an overview of the procedures for getting your model running.
 Look for the Quick Start logo on the bottom corners of Quick Start pages.

-1. Read the safety precautions on pages 4-6 6.
-Check servo operation • See page 16 For your own safety, understand where carelessness and misuse could lead to personal injury.
-Make sure the steering servo is working correctly.
-2. Charge the battery pack • See page 13 7.
-Range test the radio system • See page 16 Your model requires a battery pack and a compatible battery charger (not included).
+1. Read the safety precautions on pages 4-6 7.
+Check servo operation • See page 17 For your own safety, understand where carelessness and misuse could lead to personal injury.
+Make sure the steering servo is working correctly. ☐ 2.
+Charge the battery pack • See page 13 8.
+Range test the radio system • See page 17 Your model requires a battery pack and a compatible battery charger (not included).
 Never use a NiMH or NiCad charger to charge LiPo batteries.
-Follow this procedure to make sure your radio system works properly at a distance and that there is no interference from outside sources.
-3. Install batteries in the transmitter • See page 13 8.
+Follow this procedure to make sure your radio system works properly at a distance and that there is no interference from outside sources. ☐ 3.
+Install batteries in the transmitter • See page 13 9.
 Detail your model • See page 10 The transmitter requires 4 AA alkaline or rechargeable batteries (sold separately).
-Apply other decals, if desired.
-4. Install battery pack in the model • See page 14 9.
-Drive your model • See page 20 Your model requires a fully charged battery pack (not included).
+Install wings (if necessary) and apply other decals if desired.
+4. Install battery pack in the model • See page 14 ☐ 10.
+Drive your model • See page 21 Your model requires a fully charged battery pack (not included).
 Driving tips and adjustments for your model.
-5 .
-Turn on the radio system • See page 15 10.
-Maintaining your model • See page 27 Make a habit of turning the transmitter on first and off last.
-Follow these critical steps to maintain the performance of your model and keep it in excellent running condition.
+5. Install the antenna • See page 15 ☐ 11.
+Maintaining your model • See page 28 The receiver antenna and antenna tube must be properly installed before operating your model.
+Follow these critical steps to maintain the performance of your model and keep it in excellent running condition. ☐ 6.
+Turn on the radio system • See page 16 Make a habit of turning the transmitter on first and off last.